 Thus, sustainability is one pertinent reason to stock waterways with fish.
 These species stabilize the habitats of lakes and wetlands.
 Some keep parasites and bacteria in check, while others fertilize the water with nutrient waste.
 However, a native species that is threatened, endangered or extinct will often introduce new (often non-native) species that will compete for the waters’ sun, oxygen and resources.

 In addition to environmental sustainability, fish stocking also has the potential to raise the value and/or appeal of a waterway’s property.
-Stocking your lake with with native fish can make it appear more fun and interesting to people.
+Stocking your lake with fish can make it appear more fun and interesting to people.
 It also allows people to fish for sport, thereby attracting them to your waterway and making for an all-around more enjoyable experience for visitors/residents.

 How Fish Stocking Works